k-kappa/k-kappa/README.md

 - 👋 Hi, I’m @k-kappa
-- 👀 I’m interested in Robotics and Machine Learning applied at Intelligent Systems
+- 👀 I’m interested in Robotics and Machine Learning applied at Intelligent Systems and Autonomous ones
 - 🌱 I’m currently attending Master degree of Computer Engineering at Univeristy of Bologna
 - 💞️ Excited about the prospect that Autonomous and Adaptive Robots will shape the future!
 - 📫 How to reach me --> koss.krystian@gmail.com